samuelhward/samuelhward.github.io/_posts/2021-04-03-python_packaging.md

 pip install -e .
 ```

+Which will install the package in "developer mode" - so long as a ```setup.py``` file has been created (see below, alternatively you can specify the path to the directory containing that file instead).
 Note you still need to restart Python or reload the package.
 You can uninstall the package you're working on from the virtual environment using:

 ```shell
 pip uninstall some_package